Ranlot/spiralNet/README.md

 With deep learning emerging a game-changer in virtually all areas of science, a question that keeps on appearing is: **"How & what do neural networks learn?"**

 Despite a flurry of activity, the inner workings of these models work remain quite murky.
 One interesting research direction is the so-called “manifold hypothesis” as mentioned by Chris Olah in an awesome [blog post](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/).
-According to this idea, *"the task of a classification algorithm is fundamentally to separate a bunch of tangled manifolds"* which does indeed sound very natural.
+According to this idea, *"the task of a classification algorithm is fundamentally to separate a bunch of tangled manifolds"*.
+Indeed, this geometrical approach sounds like a very natural interpretation.

-Let's explore this further by focusing on a very simple [synthetic dataset](http://cs231n.github.io/neural-networks-case-study/) of 2D interleaving spirals that belong to different classes.
+Let's explore a little further by focusing on a very simple synthetic dataset of 2D interleaving spirals that belong to different classes.
 The classification task can be achieved by a basic artificial neural network (MLP with 2 hidden layers).

-The only "trick" is that the last hidden layer of the network has only 2 neurons.
-Since the input is also in 2d, this means that we can visualize how the data flows from the input space to the last hidden in very straightforward way; it is a simple vector function from R2 to R2.
-Because of the activation function, the hidden space takes bounded values in the square [-1, 1].
+The **trick** is that we architecture our network such that the last hidden layer has **only 2 neurons**.
+Since the input is also in 2D, this means that we can visualize how the data flows from the input space to the last hidden in very straightforward way; it is a simple vector function **from R2 to R2**.

-Let's first look at the process for 4 classes and you'll be able to see below how it is modified when changing the number of classes.

 ### A) Input space